tensorchord/pgvecto.rs-docs/src/getting-started/overview.md

 `vecf16` type is the same with `vector` in anything but the scalar type.
 It stores 16-bit floating point numbers.
 If you want to reduce the memory usage to get better performance, you can try to replace `vector` type with `vecf16` type.

+### Binary Vector

+`bvector` type is a binary vector type.
+It is a fixed-length bit string.

 ## Roadmap 🗂️

 Please check out [ROADMAP](../community/roadmap).